 For electrical vehicles, this Code applies to electrical vehicle supply equipment and requires it to be approved and installed in accordance with applicable Code requirements.
-This Code does not apply to the inlet or on-board charging equipment as defined by Rule 86-100 that does not provide bi-directional power feed, as specified by Rule 86-308.
-The on-board charging equipment is considered to be part of the vehicle and not part of the electrical vehicle supply equipment.
+This Code does not apply to the inlet or on-board charging equipment that does not provide bi-directional power feed, as specified by Rule 86-308.
+The on-board charging equipment and inlet are considered to be part of the vehicle and not part of the electrical vehicle supply equipment.

-70. Add Appendix B Note to Rule 2-005(f) as follows:
+63. Add Appendix B Note to Rule 2-005 f) as follows:

-Rule 2-005(f)
+Rule 2-005 f)